 No matter what happens in the digital currencies market, 37Coins aims to be a part of it.

-, 37Coins' gateways are already operating in a handful of countries including Germany, Japan and the Philippines, and they are currently recruiting for more.
+According to its website, 37Coins' gateways are already operating in a handful of countries including Germany, Japan and the Philippines, and they are currently recruiting for more.

 Old cellphones image via Shutterstock